The Beatles Cartoon? | Page 3 | Fab forum

 I definitely recommend the "watch with a friend with a sense of humor" approach, as I wouldn't have bothered any other way myself.
 My friend and I were commenting on the strange edits they would do to the songs as, "oh, this is where they ran out of money on this episode, 'wrap it up, folks!'"

-Also, the third season episodes were the best of the lot, and "the weird songs" as one animation director put it, were assigned to a better studio.
-If you can stomach watching it again, I recommend the intro for that season, done to "And Your Bird Can Sing" with cute cartoonizations of their Sgt Pepper likenesses, and the animation done for "Strawberry Fields."
-Cheesy by today's standards, but compared to the first two seasons, it was a marked improvement.
+Also, the third season episodes were the best of the lot, and “the weird songs” as one animation director put it, were assigned to a better studio.
+If you can stomach watching it again, I recommend the intro for that season, done to “And Your Bird Can Sing ” with cute cartoonizations of their Sgt Pepper likenesses, and the animation done for “Strawberry Fields.”
+Cheesy by today’s standards, but compared to the first two seasons, it was a marked improvement.
 And not entirely easy for a kid-friendly show to pull off.

 I thought they did a much better job on Yellow Submarine at least capturing their personas in a fun way.
-They didn't even bother on the original cartoon.
-The actor playing John modeled him on Rex Reed, for heaven's sake.
-I kind of wish someone would just redub John's voice on just one episode with a decent impression, complete with liberal f-bombs.
+They didn’t even bother on the original cartoon.
+The actor playing John modeled him on Rex Harrison, for heaven’s sake.
+I kind of wish someone would just redub John’s voice on just one episode with a decent impression, complete with liberal f-bombs.

 parlance